 For many businesses, a chief concern relates to the risk of theft, vandalism or other unforeseen issues at locations and remote sites that may not be regularly staffed for weeks to come.
-Many on-premise video surveillance systems lack any kind of external network connectivity – they were deployed on the assumption that someone would always be on site in the security office to watch the feed or review the footage.
-During a pandemic, there can be uncertain response times from security or alarm systems.
+Many on-premise video surveillance systems lack any kind of external network connectivity – they were deployed on the assumption that someone would always be on-site in the security office to watch the feed or review the video footage.
+During a pandemic, there can be uncertain response times from business security or alarm systems.

-5 critical reasons to have remote surveillance
+5 critical reasons to have remote video surveillance

 As a business owner, or as a loss prevention or security executive, it is in your best interests to ensure all your locations are under constant video surveillance that can be accessed remotely, at any time, from any connected device.

 - This provides peace of mind and assurance at any time that your assets are safe.

 - It provides you with oversight of staff who may periodically visit the location, to ensure their safety and to be confident that they are not taking advantage of the situation to steal assets or product inventory.